Chicken Skin, Duck Skin, Turkey Skin And Other Poultry Cracklins And Even Chicken Skin Bacon

 2) Roasting method.
 Preheat your smoker or set up your grill for 2-zone indirect cooking and get the air temp in the indirect zone to about 225°F. Spread the skins onto a flat pan like a cookie sheet, sprinkle them with salt, not too much, and place them in the indirect heat for about until they are crispy.
 Turkey will take about 30 minutes, chicken 45 minutes, duck an hour or more.
 Your time will vary depending on the amount of fat on the bird.
 If you wish to add wood and flavor them with smoke, go for it.
 You can even do this in you indoor oven.

 Frying pan method.
-Cover the bottom of a frying pan with a thin layer of cooking oil, heat it to medium high, and add the skins.
+Cover the bottom of a frying pan with about 1/4" of water and add the skins.
+Heat until it simmers gently but does not boil.
+Add the skins.
 It is important that you do not cook too hot or they will burn and spatter all over the place.
 Wear a shirt.
-Stand by the pan and stir them every three minutes or so for about 15 minutes until they are golden.
+Stand by the pan and stir the skins every three minutes or so until the water evaporates.
+Pour off the fat and save it.
+Continue cooking over low until the skins are golden.
 Scoop them out and place them on a double layer of paper towels to drain, and while they're hot, sprinkle on some salt.

 Try not to eat them all immediately, OK?